 By Gene Park

 During times of uncertainty, many things that were a status quo part of our lives become upended and we are faced with navigating our way forward amid a new normal.
-We are each affected both personally and professionally by the challenges at hand and have to determine how to best serve our families, organizations and communities in a time of need.
+We are each affected both personally and professionally by the challenges at hand and have to determine how to best serve our families, organizations, and communities in a time of need.

 It is during times like this that everyday heroes step up to assist others as essential workers during an emergency.
+They are:

 - healthcare workers caring for patients

 - grocery store employees ensuring we have the necessary supplies